-During Fiscal 2017, net cash provided by operating activities was \$36.8 million.
-During Fiscal 2016, net cash provided by operating activities was \$74.9 million and in Fiscal 2015, net cash provided by operating activities was \$12.9 million.
-Cash flow from operations is primarily influenced by the timing of milestone payments from our customers and the payment terms with our suppliers, and is favorably impacted during a down cycle as project milestones are billed and collected as projects are completed.
+During Fiscal 2018, net cash used in operating activities was \$28.5 million.
+During Fiscal 2017, net cash provided by operating activities was \$36.8 million and in Fiscal 2016, net cash provided by operating activities was \$74.9 million.
+Cash flow from operations is primarily influenced by the timing of milestone payments from our customers and the payment terms with our suppliers, and is adversely impacted during a ramp up in business as cash is used to fund the projects until billing milestones have been met and payments are collected.
+Cash flow from operating activities was lower in Fiscal 2018 compared to Fiscal 2017 due to increases in accounts receivable, project billings and inventories as our increased project volume requires cash to fund the growth.
 Cash flow from operations declined during Fiscal 2017 compared to Fiscal 2016 primarily as a result of our decrease in operating income and the payments of prior year accrued bonuses and commissions.
 Cash flow from operations in Fiscal 2017 was favorably impacted by the collection of accounts receivable and the reduction in inventories during our down cycle in project activity.
-During Fiscal 2016, our cash provided by operations increased over Fiscal 2015 primarily due to our ability to reduce working capital as projects were completed and payments on contracts were received.